Holiday (2018 film): Plot

-Sascha visits Tomas' boat once again, with bruises around her neck.
-Tomas realizes Michael is abusive, but accidentally falls over into his boat.
-Annoyed, he tells her she and her friends will all be dead or in prison in a few years and he will not be taking her away on his boat.
-During Tomas' rant, Sascha snaps, picks up a glass jug and hits Tomas over the head with it, killing him.
-She then throws the jug into the sea.
-She stops by the Turkish police station, but feels unable to communicate with them and leaves.
-The next day, at the entrance to the pontoon where the boat is moored, Sascha is located.
-Meanwhile, in the background, two of Michael's men are removing items from Tomas' boat in black bags.
-Sascha intercepts Tomas' friend and lies about being stood up by Tomas, saying she has been waiting for him for two hours.
-They walk off together.
-In the final scene Sascha is seemingly happy on a luxury boat with Michael and friends, as if nothing has happened.
+Sascha visits Tomas' boat once again, with bruises around her neck, to apologize for the evening.
+Tomas realizes Michael is abusive, but is unwilling to speak with her.
+Annoyed, he tells her she and her friends will all be dead or in prison in a few years and he will not be whisking her away on his boat to romantically free her from her circumstances.
+After Tomas repeatedly calls her stupid, Sascha snaps, picks up a glass pitcher and repeatedly hits Tomas over the head with it, killing him.
+She then throws the pitcher and her shoes into the sea.
+She stops by the Turkish police station, but leaves without confessing anything and returns to Michael.
+The next day, Sascha is seen at the harbour, watching Michael's men clean Tomas's boat of evidence of the murder.
+When Frederik arrives, looking for Tomas, she lies and claims that he had stood her up and she is unable to reach him; she leads him away so that he cannot witness the cleanup.
+The film ends with Sascha seemingly happy and partying with Michael and his friends on his new luxury yacht, as though nothing has happened.